COS Mountain Logo

 • Have a GPA of 2.5 or higher

-Required Documents: Students must submit the following documents when applying for a COS Foundation Finish Line Scholarship:
+Required Documents: Students must submit the following documents when applying for a COS Foundation Finish Line Scholarships (applications will not be considered complete if items are missing):

 • College of the Siskiyous Transcripts (unofficial copy is acceptable)